 Like FIDO U2F, the FIDO2 standard offers the same high level of security, as it is based on public key cryptography.
 In addition to providing phishing resistant two-factor authentication, the FIDO2 application on the YubiKey allows for the storage of resident credentials.
 As the resident credentials can store the username and other data, this allows for truly passwordless authentication.
 YubiKey 5 Series devices can hold up to 25 resident keys.

 The resident credentials can be left unlocked and used for strong single-factor authentication, or they can be protected by a PIN for two-factor authentication.
 The FIDO2 PIN can be between 4 and 128 characters in length.
 Once a FIDO2 PIN is set, it can be changed but it cannot be removed without resetting the FIDO2 application.
-If the PIN is entered incorrectly 8 times in a row, the FIDO2 application will become locked, and FIDO2 authentication will not be possible.
+If the PIN is entered incorrectly 8 times in a row, the FIDO2 application will be locked, and FIDO2 authentication will not be possible.
 In order to restore this functionality, the FIDO2 application must be reset.

 Note: Resetting the FIDO2 application will also reset the U2F key.
 No site you have registered the YubiKey with using U2F will work until the YubiKey is re-registered with that site.